ProjectPythia/projectpythia.github.io/portal/contributing.md

 1. Navigate your web browser to the main Project Pythia repo's “issue” page [here](https://github.com/ProjectPythia/projectpythia.github.io/issues).
 1. Click on the button that says “New issue”.
-1. Click on the “Get started” button in the row labeled “Update external links gallery ”, and follow the instructions presented.
+1. Click on the “Get started” button in the row labeled “Update resource gallery ”, and follow the instructions presented.

 Alternatively, you can simply do:

-1. Navigate to the External Links Gallery.
+1. Navigate to the Resource Gallery.
-1. Click the `Submit a Link` button, which will redirect you to a new PR template as described in step (3) above.
+1. Click the `Submit a new resource` button, which will redirect you to a new PR template as described in step (3) above.

 That’s all you need to do.
 Your request will be reviewed, and you will be notified once your content has been accepted or if changes